samemon/F1000Scraper/README.md

 # F1000Scrape

 [F1000Research](https://f1000research.com/) is an open access publishing platform.
-It provides an [API](https://f1000research.com/developers) to collect data extract XML or PDF or articles published in F1000Research.
+It provides an [API](https://f1000research.com/developers) to extract XML or PDF of articles published in F1000Research.
 This is a python wrapper for scraping these articles as XML, and parsing the XML.

 <!-- ## Sample